Priority Areas of the

 Safeguards Against Double Taxation:

-Gambia who pays or is liable to pay taxes in any year of assessment in
+in The Gambia who pays or is liable to pay taxes in any year of

-a Commonwealth country.
-There are also double taxation arrangements
+assessment in a Commonwealth country.
+There are also double taxation

-entered into between the Government of The Gambia and other countries.
+arrangements entered into between the Government of The Gambia

-that only that part of the income which is liable to tax in The Gambia
+to say that only that part of the income which is liable to tax

-and is also subject to tax in the other country would be granted
+in The Gambia and is also subject to tax in the other country

-relief to the extent of the tax in that other country.
+would be granted relief to the extent of the tax in that other

 • United kingdom